-Key takeaways: Dividends paid from Morocco to foreign shareholders are subject to a 15% withholding tax (11.25% transitional rate for 2025-2026).
+Key takeaways: Dividends paid from Morocco to foreign shareholders are subject to a withholding tax at a single rate that depends on the year of payment: 11.25% in 2026 (12.5% in 2025, 10% from 2027 onwards).
 Bilateral tax treaties can reduce this rate to as low as 5%, 6.5% or 10% depending on the country and shareholding level.
 The General Instruction on Foreign Exchange Operations (IGOC) guarantees the free transfer of dividends to foreign investors subject to supporting documentation.
 This article covers the CGI 2026 framework, treaty rates by country, the parent-subsidiary exemption and practical repatriation procedures.

 Introduction: dividends in international capital flows